The Roller Blade Seven: Zen filmmaking

 Shaw and Jackson described the Roller Blade Seven as the first example of Zen filmmaking.
 This is a style of filmmaking in which no scripts are used.

-"Although it is directed by Donald G. Jackson of Hell Comes to Frogtown and other titles like Lingerie Kickboxer, Rollergator, and Ghost Taxi actor, writer and experimental martial artist is more often recognized as the creative force behind the movie.
+"Although it is directed by Donald G. Jackson of Hell Comes to Frogtown and other titles like Lingerie Kickboxer, Rollergator, and Ghost Taxi actor, writer and experimental martial artist Scott Shaw is more often recognized as the creative force behind the movie.
 He calls his unique approach to cinema Zen Filmmaking, which is a system that favors shooting whatever you feel like".

 Reception

 Jim Vorel of Paste ranked the film #27 on his list of the 100 best B movies of all time, and wrote: "The Roller Blade Seven pretty easily manages to be the most psychedelic, mind-bending film on this entire list—my attempts to describe here only hint at its profound weirdness.
 It's a movie that is indescribable until you experience it".